NaWiSchool-e-V/NaWiSchool/code/lora_tracker_nawischool/loRaReceiver/README.md

 ## Troubleshooting

-- If the serial monitor displays "Starting LoRa failed!" it indicates a problem with initializing the LoRa module.
+- If the serial monitor displays "Starting LoRa failed!", it indicates a problem with initializing the LoRa module.
 Check the wiring and ensure that the LoRa module is properly connected.
 - Ensure that the LoRa transmitter is configured to operate on the same frequency and with compatible settings.

 ## License